Types of browser storage

 Local storage

-Local storage is simple, fast, and useful for storing non-sensitive information.
-It allows websites to store data directly in the browser without an expiration time.
+What is localStorage?
+It is a simple, fast way for websites to store non-sensitive information directly in the browser without an expiration time.
 Data stored in local storage remains saved even after the browser is closed and reopened.
 This type of storage is commonly used to save preferences, settings, or information that should persist across visits.
-You should also know that the local storage data is only accessible to the website that created it.
+The local storage data is only accessible to the website that created it.

 Session storage

 Session storage helps websites manage temporary states without keeping data longer than needed.
-It is similar to local storage but is temporary in nature.
+It is similar to local storage but temporary.
 Data stored here exists only while the browser tab is open.
 Once the tab or browser is closed, the stored data is automatically removed.
 This makes session storage useful for information that should only last during a single visit.
+The key difference when comparing localStorage vs sessionStorage is persistence: local storage stays until you delete it, session storage disappears when the tab closes.

 IndexedDB provides more flexibility than basic storage options.
 It is a more advanced form of browser storage designed for storing larger and more structured data.
 With this storage, websites can store complex information directly in the browser.
 This storage type is often used for applications that need offline access or handle large amounts of data.
 While beginners do not need to use it immediately, understanding its purpose helps explain how advanced web applications work.